Patidar reservation agitation

 Starting in July 2015, the people of India's Patidar community, (Note: Also called Patels, from a very common cognate surname among them) seeking Other Backward Class (OBC) status, held public demonstrations across the Indian state of Gujarat.

 The largest demonstration was held in Ahmedabad on 25 August 2015, and was attended by thousands.
 Later, there were incidents of violence and arson across the state, resulting in the imposition of curfew in several cities and towns.
 Properties and vehicles worth crores (tens of millions) of rupees were damaged and destroyed.
 The state returned to normalcy by 28 August.
 Despite talks with the government, the agitation resumed and turned violent again on 19 September.
 The government announced the offers of scholarships and subsidies to general category students on 24 September 2015 and a 10% seats reserved for the economically backward classes in April 2016.
 The 10% reservation was quashed by the Gujarat High Court in August 2016.
 The agitation lingered on for two more years.
-In January 2019, the Parliament of India amended the constitution granting maximum 10% reservation to the Economically Weaker Sections (EWS) of the society.
+In January 2019, the Parliament of India amended the constitution granting maximum 10% reservation to the Economically Weaker Section (EWS) of the society.
 The amendment was challenged in the Supreme Court where its validity was upheld in November 2022.

 Background

-In India, the Other Backward Caste (OBC) status invokes affirmative action which provides reserved quotas in education and government jobs.
+In India, the Other Backward Class (OBC) status invokes affirmative action which provides reserved quotas in education and government jobs.
 In Gujarat, 27% of the seats in government and education are reserved for OBC, 7.5% for Scheduled Castes and 15% for Scheduled Tribes for a total of 49.5% of all seats.
 (Note: Other Backward Castes, Scheduled Castes and Scheduled Tribes are collectively called "Reserved category", where other groups are called "general category".)

-The Supreme Court capped the reservation at 50% in their 1992 judgement in the Indra Sawhney case.
+The Supreme Court capped the reservation at 50% in their 1992 judgement in the Indra Sawhney and Others v.
+Union of India.

-In 1981, the Government of Gujarat, headed by Indian National Congress (INC) chief minister Madhavsinh Solanki, introduced the reservation for socially and economically backward castes (SEBC), chiefly Koli caste, based on recommendations of the Bakshi Commission.
+In 1981, the Government of Gujarat, headed by Indian National Congress (INC) chief minister Madhav Singh Solanki, introduced the reservation for socially and economically backward castes (SEBC), chiefly Koli caste, based on recommendations of the Bakshi Commission.
 It resulted in anti-reservation agitation across the state, which spilled over in riots that resulted in more than one hundred deaths.
 Solanki resigned in 1985 but later returned to power, winning 149 out of 182 assembly seats.
-He was supported by Kshatriya, Harijan, Adivasi and Muslims, collectively called KHAM.
+He was supported by Kshatriya, Dalit, Adivasi and Muslims, collectively called KHAM.
 This caused other communities, including Patidars, to lose the political influence which later alienated the INC. Patidars represents 12.3% of the population of Gujarat.
 The SEBC (later the OBC) list initially comprised 81 communities, which by 2014 had expanded to 146 communities.
 In the 1980s the proportion of reserved seats was 10%; by 2014 it had increased to 27%.

 The Patidar community is facing class-differentiation within the community.
 There was a growing discontent among Patidar youth due to shrinking economic opportunities and among older generation due to their downward social mobility.

-The agitation took inspiration from the agitation by the Gujjar community in Rajasthan, which ended in May 2015.
+The agitation took inspiration from the Gurjar agitation in Rajasthan, which ended in May 2015.